cisagov/ScubaGear/baselines/defender.md

 #### MS.DEFENDER.2.4v1
 Trusted senders and domains MAY be added in the event of false positives.
 - _Rationale:_ It is possible that false positives may be raised by the impersonation protection system.
-In these cases, consider marking legitimate senders as trusted to prevent the same false detection from repeating.
+In these cases, consider marking legitimate senders as trusted to prevent protection from flagging them in the future.
 - _Last modified:_ June 2023

 ### Resources